How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 - Can we connect the data to our own BI tools (Tableau, Looker)?

-- What's the data delay — real-time or end of day?
+- What is the data delay — real-time or end of day?

 Red flag: A platform that only offers PDF summary reports is living in 2015.
 You need raw data access.